 "we find relatively little support for NBPTS certification as a signal of teacher effectiveness.
 In general we find that prior to certification, future NBCTs are no more effective in raising student test scores than are other teachers who are never observed to become NBCTs." (p.
 25)

-Yet, Hattie & Ingvarson (2008) claims the opposite conclusion from Harris & Sass (p.
+Yet, Hattie & Ingvarson (2008) claim the opposite conclusion from Harris & Sass (p.
 10),

-The What works Clearing House (WWC)
+The What Works Clearing House (WWC)

 The WWC has the highest quality standards and concluded,